jacksonjunelee/Wiki.r/wiki.md

     debate about changes to a document
   - As a user, I want to be able to search for wikis by title (only exact matches need to be supported), so I can quickly find what I'm looking for  (layout)

-    profile pictures, password hidden, username sign in, list of documents, list of changes, automatic timestamp

     - As a user, I want to be able to see on the front page all recent activity done to the wiki (creations/edits/deletions), so I can keep up with the wiki's current events easily

+    profile pictures, password hidden,

+    username sign in, list of documents, list of changes

   - As a user, I want to be able to revert a wiki document to a previous revision, so I can undo bad changes to a document.
 This should not remove any version, but should merely create a new version that is identical to the